zkLinkProtocol/nova-point-v2/src/adapters/shoebill/subgraph/README.md

-# LayerBank Subgraph
+# Shoebill Subgraph

-This repository contains the Subgraph configuration for LayerBank, a decentralized finance protocol.
+This repository contains the Subgraph configuration for Shoebill, a decentralized finance protocol.
 This Subgraph indexes and exposes data related to liquidity pools and user positions on the `zklink-nova` network using The Graph protocol.

 ## Overview

-The Subgraph is designed to index events emitted by the LayerBank smart contracts.
+The Subgraph is designed to index events emitted by the Shoebill smart contracts.
 It tracks liquidity pool statistics, individual token positions within pools, and user positions across different pools.

 ## Schema

 The Graph schema defines three main entities:

-- **Pool**: Represents a liquidity pool in the LayerBank protocol.
+- **Pool**: Represents a liquidity pool in the Shoebill protocol.
 - **PoolTokenPosition**: Tracks individual token positions within a liquidity pool.
 - **UserPosition**: Aggregates all token positions for a user across various pools.